-Qualifications for proven providers shall be as described in 603 CMR 1.
-05(2).
+Qualifications for Proven Providers are described in 603 CMR 1.04 (4).

+Recruitment and Retention Plan: A charter school’s written plan to recruit and retain diverse students under the provisions of M.G.L. c.
+71, § 89, and 603 CMR 1.00.
+For the purposes of a Recruitment and Retention plan, retention shall be defined as the charter school’s ability to maintain enrollment of its students with low turnover and limited attrition.

-Regional Charter School.
-A charter school with a charter designating it as "regional" is required to give preference in enrollment to students residing in a specified region containing more than one district.
+Regional Charter School: A charter school with a charter designating it as "regional" is required to give preference in enrollment to students residing in a specified region containing more than one district.

-Sending District.
-A Massachusetts city, town, or regional school district in which a charter school student resides and where the student would otherwise attend a public school.
+Sending District: A Massachusetts city, town, or regional school district in which a charter school student resides and where the student would otherwise attend a public school.
 If a charter school has a residential component, the sending district is the city, town, or regional school district in which the parent or legal guardian of the charter school student resides or, if no parent or legal guardian can be identified, the school district in which the student last attended school.

+Sibling: Persons who have a common parent, either biologically or legally through adoption.

 1.03: General Provisions

-Administrative Bulletins.
-The Board and the Department may issue administrative bulletins to interpret, implement, and provide guidance on 603 CMR 1.00.
+Administrative Bulletins: The Board and the Department may, from time to time, issue advisories to interpret, implement, and provide guidance to charter schools.

-Waivers .
-Upon written request from a charter applicant or charter school board of trustees, the Board may waive the applicability of one or more provisions of 603 CMR 1.00 , provided that all such requests:
+Waivers: The Board may waive provisions of 603 CMR 1.00 for good cause.
+If a charter applicant or charter school board of trustees makes a written request for a waiver, the Board may waive the applicability of one or more provisions of 603 CMR 1.00.
+These waivers shall be granted only under circumstances the Board deems exceptional and such waivers shall be granted only to the extent allowed by law.
+All such requests from the charter applicant or a board of trustees must:

-are in writing, signed by the waiver applicant;
+be in writing, signed by the waiver applicant;

-specify the provisions of 603 CMR 1.00 to be waived, the duration of the waiver, and the circumstances to which the waiver applies;
+specify the provisions of 603 CMR 1.00 to be waived, the duration of the waiver, and the circumstances to which the waiver applies and the specific reason why a waiver is sought;

 include a certification that the waiver applicant has made a good faith effort to comply with said provisions; and

-are accompanied by supporting documentation considered sufficient by the Board to support the special circumstances or the need for relief.
+be accompanied by supporting documentation considered sufficient by the Board to support the special circumstances or the need for relief.

-Waivers of 603 CMR 1.00 shall be considered only under circumstances the Board deems exceptional and shall be granted only to the extent allowed by law.
-The Commissioner shall provide notice and opportunity to comment to the superintendent of each district served by the charter school, if the granting of the waiver would have an impact on the district.
+If the granting of a waiver would have an impact on sending districts or the district of the town or city in which the charter school is located, the Commissioner shall provide the superintendent of each district notice and an opportunity to comment.

-Prohibitions.
-Private and parochial schools are not eligible for charter school status.
-Charter schools may not charge students an application fee or tuition.
-Charter schools may not charge their students any fee related to the provision of required educational programs.
-Charter schools may not charge any public school for the use of their curriculum, subject to the restrictions contained in any contract between charter schools and third party providers.
+Prohibitions: Private and parochial schools are not eligible for charter school status.
+Charter schools shall not charge students an application fee or tuition.
+Charter schools shall not charge their students any fee related to the provision of required educational programs.
+Charter schools shall not charge any public school or public school district for the use of their curriculum, subject to the restrictions contained in any contract between charter schools and third party providers.
 For-profit businesses or corporate entities may not apply for a charter.

+Immediate Closure: The Commissioner may order immediate closure of a charter school facility where the health, safety, or education of the school’s students is at risk.
+Additionally, the Commissioner may order immediate closure of a charter school facility where fire, health, or safety codes, regulations, laws, or accessibility requirements are not met.

-1.04: Charter Application and Procedures for Granting Charters
+1.04: Applications for and Granting of Charters